QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Discussion

 \subsubsection{Higher dimensional AdS/CFT correspondence}

 Our tensor network formalism depends significantly on the unique properties of 3D gravity and 2D CFT, particularly its topological nature.
 Extending this line of reasoning may provide insight into constructing a non-perturbative bulk dual in higher dimensions.
 However, since gravitons are dynamical in higher dimensions, we want to explore several possibilities to address this tension.
-One possibility, as noted in \cite{Apruzzi:2024htg}, is that the bulk theory may lose its topological character due to the irrational nature of the symmetry.
+One possibility, as noted in \cite{Apruzzi:2024htg}, is that the bulk theory may lose its topological character when the symmetry involves a continuum of topological lines.
 A second possibility is that the bulk topological invariance could be spontaneously broken, even if it initially exhibits a topological structure.
 Alternatively, it is possible that the bulk theory remains genuinely topological in the non-perturbative regime.
-These two possibilities might be related if we expand around fixed backgrounds.
+The latter two possibilities might be related if we expand around fixed backgrounds.

-An important lesson from the study of string theory, and recent studies on generalized symmetries is that understanding the non-perturbative aspects of quantum field theories or their gravitational duals benefits greatly from a categorical approach, which involves examining structures across various dimensions and their interactions.
+An important lesson from the study of string theory and recent studies of generalized symmetries is that understanding the non-perturbative aspects of quantum field theories or their gravitational duals benefits greatly from a categorical approach, which involves examining structures across various dimensions and their interactions.
 Consequently, in higher-dimensional CFTs and holographic correspondences, the analysis of local correlation functions alone seems to be insufficient to capture all non-perturbative information, and a comprehensive understanding of the theory requires examining the roles of defects and boundaries within it.
 Finally, we note that the higher-dimensional analogue of the $T\bar{T}$ deformation currently only applies in the semi-classical large $N$ limit\cite{Hartman:2018tkw, Araujo-Regado:2022gvw}.
 Away from the large $N$ limit, does this SymTFT perspective provide a non-perturbative understanding?